April – June

 Iestyn was on the N.M.E. news desk with Mary Anne Hobbs.
 Their little part of the world always felt fairly calm.
 Elsewhere, freelance journalists were in and out, full time writers and editors at their desks.
 Desks which were absolutely piled high with records, cds and press releases.
 Usually under the desks too.
 Often they would be standing up talking on the phone while trying to work at something on their desk.
 It felt like mild chaos in there; very exciting.
 I was always a bit nervous, I was somewhat in awe of these journalists.
 Along with Iestyn and Mary Anne there was, Steve Lamacq, Stuart Maconie, Simon Williams, Stuart Bailie, Terry Staunton, John Mulvey, Johnny Cigarettes, John Harris, Dele Fadele, John Robinson and that was just the N.M.E. .
 The live editor, features editor and album reviews editor were three people it was important to befriend, these roles seemed to change quite frequently.
 I’d have to stand by their desks feeling pretty awkward waiting for them to finish their phone call while everyone rushed around.

 Pete Paphides, Andrew Collins, Ian Gittins, Simon Price, Steve Sutherland, Jim Arundel, Paul Mather, Paul Lester, Michael Bonner, all at the Melody Maker.
-It was a it more subdued in there, a bit less frantic.
+It was a little more subdued in there, a bit less frantic.
 Same ritual though, hope to catch a journalist and give them some cds and 12″s.

 I started to go to hundreds of gigs.
 Bands I wanted to see, bands who were signed to the label, bands who the label wanted to sign, bands I knew, bands on labels I knew.
 I’d start bumping into the same crowd, Dave from Creation, Paul from Miracle, Polly from Food, often Lawrence from Felt.
 I’d usually be with Andy and often Maurice too.
 Our office was on the other side of the road to The Falcon pub.
 Roger from The Falcon put on the absolute best in underground indie and loud guitar bands many of whom went on to be huge.
 Here’s a flier including Ultimate band, The Belltower.